scrapinghub/shub/docs/index.rst

-.. shub-image documentation master file, created by sphinx-quickstart on Tue May  3 16:20:52 2016.
+.. shub.image documentation master file, created by sphinx-quickstart on Tue May  3 16:20:52 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to shub-image's documentation!
+Welcome to shub.image's documentation!
 ======================================

 Contents: